The Unwritten

 The Unwritten is an American comic book written by Mike Carey with art by Peter Gross.
-Published by the Vertigo imprint of DC Comics, the book follows Tom Taylor, who was the inspiration for a series of hugely successful children's fantasy novels in the vein of Harry Potter.
+Published by the Vertigo imprint of DC Comics, the book follows Tom Taylor, who was the inspiration for a series of hugely successful children's fantasy novels.
 The series deals with themes related to fame, celebrity, and the relationship between fiction and human consciousness.

 Inspiration

 Mike Carey, in an interview with Nicholas Yanes from scifipulse.net, claimed that "the most important reference point is the autobiography of Christopher Milne – who is famous as the Christopher Robin of the Winnie the Pooh books.
 Milne grew up feeling that his father had stolen his childhood from him, turned a profit from it and then given it back to him in a form he couldn't use.
 Our Tom is very much in that situation when we first meet him, although we take his identity crisis a fair bit further than that".